 A consumer cannot normally bring a claim to court more than six years after the breach of contract (usually the date of delivery in a contract for the sale of products).

 This does not mean all products have to last this length of time, but this is the time limit that the law gives a consumer to take legal action.Back to top

 There has always been liability for digital content that is either given away or paid for if that digital content causes damage because of negligence.

 However, the Consumer Rights Act 2015 enables a consumer to be able to rely directly on the remedies provided by it for faulty or damaging 'free' digital content without having to rely on civil law precedents.
-For the consumer to be able to do this the digital content must be supplied under a contract where the consumer has to pay for goods, services or other digital content to get the 'free' item - for example, a computer magazine that comes with free anti-virus software.Back to top
+The consumer is able to do this if the digital content causing damage has been supplied under a contract where the consumer has to pay for other goods or digital content to get the 'free' item.
+For example, a computer magazine that comes with free anti-virus software; or where the digital content has been 'bought' by agreeing to act in a particular way, such as filling in a questionnaire or survey or providing personal data.Back to top